Google's E-E-A-T Update: What Service Businesses Missed

 A plumber with 15 years of experience and 200 five-star reviews suddenly dropped from position 3 to position 8 for local searches.
 His problem wasn't his service—it was that Google couldn't verify his expertise credentials.

-Since Google's E-E-A-T algorithm update, local businesses across every vertical have watched their search rankings shift dramatically.
-While most SEO advice tells you to build backlinks and optimize your Google Business Profile, the real ranking factor local businesses ignored was proving who you are, not just what you do.
+Since Google's E-E-A-T algorithm update, service businesses across every vertical have watched their search rankings shift dramatically.
+While most SEO advice tells you to build backlinks and optimize your Google Business Profile, the real ranking factor service businesses ignored was proving *who* you are, not just *what* you do.

 The businesses that understood this distinction are now dominating local search results.
 The ones that missed it are wondering why their phone stopped ringing.

-Google's E-E-A-T framework—Experience, Expertise, Authoritativeness, and Trustworthiness—wasn't designed to hurt local businesses.
+Google's E-E-A-T framework—Experience, Expertise, Authoritativeness, and Trustworthiness—wasn't designed to hurt service businesses.
 But it disproportionately impacts service providers in what Google calls "Your Money, Your Life" (YMYL) categories.

 If you're a dentist, lawyer, chiropractor, or financial advisor, Google weighs trustworthiness signals 40% more heavily for your content than for a national retailer selling widgets.
 When someone searches "root canal near me" or "personal injury lawyer," Google assumes they need accurate, reliable information from qualified professionals.

 The problem?
-Most local businesses built their online presence around generic business listings and anonymous website content.
+Most service businesses built their online presence around generic business listings and anonymous website content.
 They never connected their real-world credentials to their digital footprint.

 A dental practice might have a beautiful website showcasing their services, but if Google can't verify which dentist wrote the "teeth whitening guide" or confirm their dental board certification, that content carries less weight in search rankings.